 According to the U.S. Department of Veterans Affairs up to 30% of returning soldiers suffer from post-traumatic stress disorder (PTSD).The VA acknowledges that owning a pet can reduce stress and aid in mood lifting making pets a great option for anyone, including returning soldiers, or those with PTSD.

-press release, David Sharpe, Founder of Companions for Heroes
+In ACC’s press release, David Sharpe, Founder of Companions for Heroes, says:

 Many veterans do require the assistance of a highly trained service animal and could benefit from training such animals.
 But most veterans with whom I have spoken simply are looking for the companionship of an animal to feel acknowledged and accepted.